filipgorny/oro-academy-project/README.md

 ## Usage

-Usage instruction and list of featers is available under [features and usage](docs/features_and_usage.md) page.
+Usage instruction and list of features is available under [features and usage](docs/features_and_usage.md) page.

 ## Testing